Game, sweat, match; ethical and sustainable activewear you’ll love

 Water bottles into leggings?
 This is activewear reinvented

 So whether it’s yoga, HIIT or Pilates, or simply lounging around at home, here are some of the best ethically produced and sustainable activewear brands going.
 And don’t forget to use a Guppy Friend or Cora Ball when you throw them in the wash!

 We’ve loved their whimsical and ethically produced designs for as long as we can remember and now the Spell ladies are adding activewear to their already impressive repertoire.
 Spell Active is constructed using recycled polyester and has just two designs in its range; a crop top and ⅞ pant in its Wild Things leopard print and floral Folk Town.
 Much has already sold out, so watch this space!

 Bondi-born, this slick brand takes no prisoners in the gym, on the court or in the yoga studio.
 Ethically produced, founder Alison Cotton is committed to transparency about its manufacturing as well as the company’s sustainable practices.
 Activewear is made from 78 per cent recycled materials and cotton is GOTS certified.
-They also use recycled packaging and support the Plant-A-Tree program in collaboration with Carbon Neutral Pty Ltd. We’d call that a win-win.
+They also use recycled packaging and support the Plant-A-Tree program in collaboration with Carbon Neutral Pty Ltd. They’ve also just introduced a made-to-order range too!

-Fairtrade and GOTS certified, it also uses non-toxic dyes in the production of its yoga and activewear.
-As well as the usual suspects to guide you through your downward dog, it also boasts joggers, tops and cardis to ensure you get to class in style.
+Fairtrade and GOTS certified, Bhumi also uses non-toxic dyes in the production of its yoga and activewear.
+As well as the usual suspects to guide you through your downward dog, it also boasts joggers, tops and cardis to ensure you get to class (and beyond) in style.
 Rest easy knowing your package will arrive in recycled, non-toxic packaging.

 Inspired by the ocean, these leggings founded by surfer Danielle Clayton, are made from ECONYL aka salvaged plastic, ghost fishing nets and carpet and textile offcuts.
 They can be worn surfing, on soft sand runs or in the yoga studio and boast a sun protection factor of SPF 50+.
 Mix and match with their cute cropped rashies.